 Call an Experienced Kansas City Plumber

 Whenever you need expert help for a plumbing problem, contact A-1 Sewer & Septic Service, Inc. No issue is too big or too small for our team of plumbing technicians to tackle.
-We also do not charge extra for emergency services on the weekends or evenings.
-Get your no-obligation quote when you call us today!
+We also offer emergency services on the weekends or evenings.
+Get your water heater service quote when you call us today!